greggman/HappyFunTimes/docs/troubleshooting.md

 ### Debugging further

-If you run your game and then go to the webpages mentioned above the `gameIps:[]` section should list the local addresses happyfuntimes returns for games that match the public ip address
+If you run your game and then go to the webpages mentioned above the `gameIps:[]` section should list the local addresses happyfuntimes returns for games that match the public ip address.

 #### Unity